devjeonghwan/blog/content/notes/c-scalar-vs-intrinsics-vs-assembly/index.en.md

 > **This post is based on [Yeong-Cheon You](https://megayuchi.com/about/)'s [Stream](https://www.youtube.com/live/1sqV3F0hI0g?si=iS-6-t7V6V2ZGw0M&t=1193), [Facebook](https://www.facebook.com/share/p/1KyKJAbmVY/), and [Naver Cafe](https://cafe.naver.com/megayuchi/937).
 > If you want more interesting topics, please join the Saturday stream.
 I am there too :D**

 I mentioned this in [my last post](/development/performance-pitfalls-dpps).
-Recently, I am trying to optimize the **Triangle Intersection Test** code from Yeong-Cheon You.
+Recently, I am trying to optimize the **triangle intersection test** code from Yeong-Cheon You.

 I started with Naive code.
 Now I finished almost everything I can do.
 So I post the result to record it.